-Proposals for the development of or change of use to, a C1 bed and breakfast, hotel or hostel use within a Built Up Area Boundary will be supported, provided the scheme:
+Proposals for the development of or change of use to, a C1 bed and breakfast, hotel or hostel use will be supported, provided the scheme:

-- i.
-If located in the South Downs National Park, has regard to conserving its landscape and scenic beauty; - ii.
+- If located in the South Downs National Park, has regard to conserving its landscape and scenic beauty; - ii.
 Provides for sufficient off-street car parking spaces; and - iii.
-Does not detract from the amenities of adjoining residential properties.

-4.63 In respect of promoting tourist accommodation, the policy complements Policy 11 of the HDPF, SD20 of the South Downs Local Plan and Policy CP18 of the

-Horsham Core Strategy by giving specific encouragement for the provision of new hotel, hostel and bed and breakfast accommodation, either by way of change of use or by new development within the Built Up Areas.
-In doing so, however, it requires proposals to ensure that they are suited to their location.

-4.64 The Draft SA report assesses this policy as having some negative but mostly positive or neutral likely effects in achieving sustainable development in the parishes.
+Does not detract from the amenities of adjoining residential properties. - 4.58 In respect of promoting tourist accommodation, the policy complements Policy 11 of the HDPF, SD20 of the South Downs Local Plan and Policy CP18 of the Horsham Core Strategy by giving specific encouragement for the provision of new hotel, hostel and bed and breakfast accommodation, either by way of change of use or by new development within the Built Up Areas.
+In doing so, however, it requires proposals to ensure that they are suited to their location. - 4.59 The Draft SA report assesses this policy as having some negative but mostly positive or neutral likely effects in achieving sustainable development in the parishes.